 Holiday Waste Reduction Guides

 - Repair and Upcycle Series: This event series is held every January, February, and March.
-More information on the Repair and Upcycle Series 2021 will be posted here later this year.
+More information is above on this webpage.

 - Iowa City Fab Lab: This local maker-space has frequent events related to upcycling and reuse.

 - Backyard Abundance: This local nonprofit can help you create a beautiful, organic, low-maintenance landscape that reuses materials for gardens, creates compost from kitchen scraps and yard debris, provides habitat for desired wildlife, grows food and manages rainwater.